Growing Tomatoes in Alabama: Everything You Need to Know

 Hence, you should take some protective measures and install a fence so you will not wake up one day and your tomato plants or crops will be gone.

-Pest control on tomato plants in Alabama
+Pests & plant diseases on tomato plants in Alabama

 Since Alabama is a pretty warm state, it is also a perfect environment for pests to spread across your garden.